OpenWrt-HappyHacker/happyhacker-builder/script/README.md

   data/         Data files.
 May be used by both the guest and the host systems. guest/        Scripts to be run in the context of the guest system. host/         Scripts to be run in the context of the host system.

+All of these scripts will be ran automatically by the build system.
+You do not need to run any of them yourself.